How to Install Cinnamon Desktop on Ubuntu

-This tutorial shows you how to install Cinnamon desktop environment on Ubuntu.
+This tutorial shows you how to install the Cinnamon desktop environment on Ubuntu.

 Cinnamon is the default desktop environment of Linux Mint.
-Unlike Unity desktop environment in Ubuntu, Cinnamon is more traditional but elegant looking desktop environment with the bottom panel and app menu etc. Many Windows migrants prefer Linux Mint over Ubuntu because of Cinnamon desktop and its Windows-resembling user interface.
+Unlike the GNOME desktop environment in Ubuntu, Cinnamon is a more traditional but elegant-looking desktop environment with a bottom panel, app menu, etc. Many Windows migrants prefer Linux Mint over Ubuntu because of the Cinnamon desktop and its Windows-resembling user interface.

-Now, you don’t need to install Linux Mint just for trying Cinnamon.
+You don’t need to install Linux Mint just to try Cinnamon.
 In this tutorial, I’ll show you how to install Cinnamon in Ubuntu.

-You should note something before you install Cinnamon desktop on Ubuntu.
+You should note something before you install the Cinnamon desktop on Ubuntu.
 Sometimes, installing additional desktop environments leads to conflict between the desktop environments.
-This may result in a broken session, broken applications and features etc. This is why you should be careful in making this choice.
+This may result in a broken session, broken applications, features, etc. This is why you should be careful in making this choice.

 How to Install Cinnamon on Ubuntu

-At the time of updating this tutorial, Cinnamon desktop version 4.4 is available in the universe repository of Ubuntu 20.04.
+At the time of updating this tutorial, Cinnamon desktop version 5.2.7 is available in the universe repository of Ubuntu 22.04 LTS.

-So make sure to enable universe repository and then use this command to install Cinnamon on Ubuntu 20.04:
+So make sure to enable the universe repository and then use this command to install Cinnamon on Ubuntu 22.04:

 sudo apt install cinnamon